Coding for Homeschoolers: The Ultimate Guide for Parents

 There are a number of important reasons why you might consider building computer programming into your homeschool curricula.

-- Second, computer related disciplines make up over 60% of projected new jobs in STEM (Science, Technology, Engineering, and Math).
+- Computer related disciplines make up over 60% of projected new jobs in STEM (Science, Technology, Engineering, and Math).

-- Third, computing occupations are among the highest-paying jobs for new graduates.
+- Computing occupations are among the highest-paying jobs for new graduates.

-- Fourth, coding teaches vocational skills that are immediately relevant in today’s job market.
+- Coding teaches vocational skills that are immediately relevant in today’s job market.

-- Fifth, coding builds skills in a number of important areas including math, science, problem solving, teamwork, project based learning, creativity, digital arts, and more.
+- Coding builds skills in a number of important areas including math, science, problem solving, teamwork, project based learning, creativity, digital arts, and more.

-- Sixth, computer science and technology currently impacts nearly every vocation from medicine to law, from teaching to farming, from political science to business management, and from construction to marketing.
+- Computer science and technology currently impacts nearly every vocation from medicine to law, from teaching to farming, from political science to business management, and from construction to marketing.

 What age is appropriate for homeschool coding?